On this day in 1986, Welsh actor Timothy

 Licence To Kill

-still on general release and doing less well than anyone might
+on general release and doing less well than anyone might have

-have hoped, Eon set about preparing the next Bond adventure.
+hoped, EON set about preparing the next Bond adventure.
 "Licence

 It was at this point that the series took a dramatic turn by